Stuart Town railway station: Description

 The station building is a type 4, brick third class building that was completed in 1880.
 A station master's residence is located adjacent to the station gatehouse, and is a type 5, brick building with a pyramid roof and central chimney, also completed in 1880.
 An out shed and lamp room/WC complete the complex.

 The platform face is made of brick with a dock platform.
 A timber picket fence separates the platform from the adjacent car park.

 Heritage listing

 Stuart Town is one of the best third class country stations on the NSW railway system.
-The station building is of high quality with good detail and the retention of a very interesting entrance porch and the setting retains ancillary buildings, signs and platform with a good example of a typical early gatehouse that were seen throughout NSW.
-With Wellington, this station is an important reminder of the early line through the area which showed confidence and pride in railway construction by the substantial quality of the buildings not seen on the later lines that developed.
+The station building is of high quality of an interesting entrance porch and the setting retains ancillary buildings, signs and platform seen throughout NSW.
+With Wellington, this station shows the early line through the area, which showed effort in railway construction by the substantial quality of the buildings.

-Stuart Town railway station was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria:

-The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.
+Stuart Town railway station was listed on the New South Wales State Heritage Register on 2 April 1999.'
+It satisfied the following criteria:The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.'

-This item is assessed as historically rare.
-This item is assessed as archaeologically rare.
-This item is assessed as socially rare.